enilsen16/notify/README.md

 - [X] Seed Fake Data
 - [X] Automatically delete all content in table and seed agian
 - [X] Set up Genserver for randomly seeding data
+- [ ] Add Notify Query to table
-- [ ] Use the Postgres Notify/Listen repo track changes
+- [ ] Use the Postgres Listen repo to track changes
 - [ ] When data is saved print to console

 ## Installation